mne-tools/mne-cpp/doc/gh-pages/pages/development/buildguide_dynamic.md

 Qt is the only dependency you will need to install.
 Go to the Qt download section and download the [Qt installer](https://www.qt.io/download-qt-installer?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5){:target="_blank" rel="noopener"}.

-### Install Qt
+### Install Qt 5

 Please note that Qt 5.10.0 or higher is needed in order to have full Qt3D support.
+Qt 6 is not yet supported.
 Install the Qt version with the minimum of the following features (uncheck all other boxes) to a path without white spaces:

 - Qt/5.15.1/MSVC 2019 64-bit (Make sure to select the correct version based on your compiler)
 - Qt/5.15.1/QtCharts